Luka140/grinder-automation/README.md

 - `ros-humble-rosbag2-storage-mcap`: Enabled MCAP storage format for rosbags
 - `open3d`: for pointcloud operations.
 Note that the used (and currently latest) version requires Numpy < 1.25.
 Used in `pcl_processing_ros2` and `lls_processing`.
 - `libsdl2-dev`: Simple DirectMedia Layer(SDL) 2.0 for keyboard repository
 - `keyboard_msgs`: keyboard ROS2 messages for UR trajectory recording.
-Used in `ur_trajectory_controller`
+Used in `ur_trajectory_controller`.
+Installation instruction uses a fork created by Luka140
 - [`pyads`](https://github.com/stlehmann/pyads): A Python wrapper for TwinCAT ADS library.
 Used in `data_gathering`
 - [`concave_hull`](https://github.com/panin-anan/concave_hull): A Python library to calculate concave hulls.
 Used in `pcl_processing_ros2`
 - [`pyransac3d`](https://github.com/leomariga/pyRANSAC-3D): A python library for the RANSAC algorithm.
 Used in`pcl_processing_ros2`
+- `abb_ros2`: ABB robot ROS2 driver.
+Used in `rws_motion_client`

-Aside from above dependencies, the following third party packages are also required to be installed as dependencies by either using `setup_scancontrol.sh`
+Aside from above dependencies, the following third party packages are also required to be installed as dependencies by using `setup_scancontrol.sh` on your docker.

 - [`aravis 0.8.30`](https://github.com/AravisProject/aravis/releases/download/0.8.30/aravis-0.8.30.tar.xz)
 - [`scancontrol Linux SDK 1.0.0`](https://software.micro-epsilon.com/scanCONTROL-Linux-SDK-1-0-0.zip)